dragomirNonov/COSC4353-GroupProject/README.md

 The dataset ("Data" folder) utilized in this project is the 'Brain tumors 256x256' dataset, available for download [here](https://www.kaggle.com/datasets/thomasdubail/brain-tumors-256x256/code).

-<b style="font-size:20px;"> 2.
-Running the Code </b>
+### 2. Running the Code

 a.
 Training the Model:

-- Execute the model_train.py file to train the model.
+- Execute the `model_train.py` file to train the model.
 This process may take several minutes.
 Upon completion (approximately 10 minutes), a new file named tumors_model will be generated.

 b.
 Testing the Model:

-- Run the model_test.py file to assess the model.
+- Run the `model_test.py` file to assess the model.
 The conclusion will feature essential graphs and a confusion matrix.
 Additionally, a classification report will be printed.